 If an older adult does have a fall, even if it does not appear to have caused injury, contact his or her doctor for an evaluation and further guidance to prevent another fall.

 For a complimentary in-home consultation, contact Anthem Home Care any time at 361-643-2323.
-Our Rockport senior living experts can design an individualized plan of care to manage any concerns and to make life safer and more fulfilling for seniors at home.
+Our experts, who provide elderly care in Corpus Christi and nearby areas, can design an individualized plan of care to manage any concerns and to make life safer and more fulfilling for seniors at home.

-Whether the need is for a few hours of respite care weekly or 24-hour live-in care, Anthem Home Care is here to help enhance Rockport senior living for an older adult you love.
+Whether the need is for a few hours of respite care weekly or 24-hour live-in care, Anthem Home Care is here to provide elderly care in Corpus Christi and the surrounding area for an older adult you love.
 Contact us today!
 For a full list of each of the communities where we provide care, please visit our Service Area page.